 15. Moving to Washington DC from Canada

-- Size: If you compare the population size of Washington DC with the nearest in size in Canada, you would be looking at Hamilton.
+- Size Comparison: If you compare the population size of Washington DC with the nearest in size in Canada, you would be looking at Hamilton.

-- Expat groups: Meeting up with fellow Canadians helps the moving process.
+- Join Expat Groups: Meeting up with fellow Canadians helps the moving process.
 Link up through sites such as Internations, Meetup and Canadian Expat Network.

 16. Moving to Washington DC from the United Kingdom

-- Size: If you look at the population size of Washington DC, the nearest UK city in population size is Leeds.
+- Size Comparison: If you look at the population size of Washington DC, the nearest UK city in population size is Leeds.

-- Expat groups: If you want to get together with others from the UK who are experiencing the United States capital city, then go to Internations, Facebook and Meetup.
+- Join Expat Groups: If you want to get together with others from the UK who are experiencing the United States capital city, then go to Internations, Facebook and Meetup.

 Hopefully, the tips and costs above are helpful.
 If want to get started pricing out how much it will cost you to move to Washington DC you can start by comparing moving quotes here.